apichlkostner/tempsens_buildroot/README.md

-# Buildroot image for Raspberry Pi with temperature sensor Access
+# Buildroot image for Raspberry Pi with temperature sensor access

 - Buildroot as submodule
 - External build tree